narengan/cis/faq.md

 ## I got a DNS Validation error: 1004; now what can I do?

 For page rules to work, DNS needs to resolve for your zone.
 As a result, you must have a proxied DNS record for your zone.

+## Can I add a CNAME for a root record?

+Yes, IBM CIS supports a feature called "CNAME Flattening" by default.
+This allows our users to add a CNAME as a root record.
+Under the covers, our authoritative DNS servers enumerate the CNAME target's records, and respond with those records instead of the CNAME itself, effectively hiding the fact that the user configured a CNAME at the root of the domain.